teiwei2003/cosmos-sdk/docs/ja/modules/epoching/01_state.md

 type Msg interface {
   proto.Message

-  // Return the message type.
+ //Return the message type.
-  // Must be alphanumeric or empty.
+ //Must be alphanumeric or empty.
   Route() string

-  // Returns a human-readable string for the message, intended for utilization
+ //Returns a human-readable string for the message, intended for utilization
-  // within tags
+ //within tags
   Type() string

-  // ValidateBasic does a simple validation check that
+ //ValidateBasic does a simple validation check that
-  // doesn't require access to any other information.
+ //doesn't require access to any other information.
   ValidateBasic() error

-  // Get the canonical byte representation of the Msg.
+ //Get the canonical byte representation of the Msg.
   GetSignBytes() []byte

-  // Signers returns the addrs of signers that must sign.
+ //Signers returns the addrs of signers that must sign.
-  // CONTRACT: All signatures must be present to be valid.
+ //CONTRACT: All signatures must be present to be valid.
-  // CONTRACT: Returns addrs in some deterministic order.
+ //CONTRACT: Returns addrs in some deterministic order.
   GetSigners() []AccAddress
  }
 ```